 Motorola’s updated Moto 360 has already wowed with its stylish design.
 However, the Sports version appears even more interesting, which is specifically designed for sports and fitness tracking.
 The Moto 360 Sport comes with a dedicated built-in optical heart monitor which is accurate enough for casual runners and for working out.
 The device is also able to control your tunes and track your runs with GPS via compatible Android Wear companion apps.
 All these features make it an optimal fitness tracker.The watch also comes with a hefty battery capacity that can last two days.

 The Moto Body companion app syncs with your tracker to give you more detailed information about your workout and runs.
 It is a simple app that does not require any type of learning curve.
 A week view is displayed at the top, and for each day you can see your heart activity, steps walked and calories burned.
 The Moto Sport 360 come in three attractive colors: black, white and flame orange.
-All in all, it is a great fitness tracker.
+All in all, it is a great activity tracker.
 It is fast, light and has a bunch of great features.

 The Mio Fuse is one of the most accurate wrist-mounted heart rate monitors in the market.
 Mio has gotten so good at heart monitoring that Garmin has started using Mio’s heart rate sensors in their heart rate trackers.